Research

 Applications of microbial community ecology in agricultural systems

 Microbial pathogens can be devastating to crops.
+In tomato systems, we have examined how soil microbes affect plant defense (described here).
 We are investigating if floral nectar microbes may be employed as biocontrol to help prevent infection by floral pathogens.
 One focal system is Erwinia amylovora, the cause of fire blight.
-Our current work on Erwinia in pear is led by Robert Schaeffer in collaboration with Steven Lindow and John Beck, and is supported by the Pear Pest Management Research Fund.
+We have worked in Erwinia with Robert Schaeffer in collaboration with Steven Lindow and John Beck, with support by the Pear Pest Management Research Fund.

-Amber Crowley-Gall, a current postdoc, is leading a project in collaboration with Elina Niño and Florent Trouillas examining microbial antagonists of Monilinia laxa, the causal agent of brown rot blossom blight in almond, and their effects on honey bee behavior and health.
-This project is funded by the Almond Board of California.
+Amber Crowley-Gall, a former postdoc, also led a project in collaboration with Elina Niño and Florent Trouillas examining microbial antagonists of Monilinia laxa, the causal agent of brown rot blossom blight in almond, and their effects on honey bee behavior and health.
+This project was funded by the Almond Board of California.

 Robert marking almond flowers for microbial application